yann-yinn/nuxt-gustave/README.md

 # G**u**sta**ve** ( ⚠️ Work in progress )

-Generate a static site from markdown files in minutes : **Gustave** is _Nuxt.js_ module that convert markdown files to JSON files designed to work with the `npm run generate` command from Nuxt.
+**Gustave** is _Nuxt.js_ module that convert markdown files to JSON files designed to work with the `npm run generate` command from Nuxt.

 ## Requirements